2007 Australian Open Contest

-Ready and refreshed after the lonnnnnggggg off-season?
-It's already time for the Australian Open!
-So please join us for our humble contest.
+The lonnnnggg off-season is over and it's time for the initial Grand Slam tournament of 2006.
 All you have to do is predict who will survive from the fourth round on.
-So pour yourself a coldie, throw a couple of chooks on the barbie, and get ready for an unforgettable fortnight following the action from Down Under!!
+So pour yourself a coldie, throw a couple of shrimps on the barbie, and get ready for an unforgettable fortnight following the action from Melbourne!!

 To be considered official, your entries must be sent via e-mail to Ed Toombs at etoombs@rogers.com, and must be received before the deadline.

-[IMAGE] Please note the deadline, about which we are notoriously severe.
-I must receive your entry by 5:59 PM Eastern Standard Time, Sunday, January 14.
-This translates to the following times: 09h59 Melbourne time (Monday), 22h59 GMT (Sunday) and 23h59 CET (Sunday).
+[IMAGE] Please note the deadline.
+I must receive your entry by 5:59 PM Eastern Standard Time, Sunday, January 15.
+This corresponds to 10:59 AM Monday, Melbourne time, and translates to the following times, all on Sunday, January 15: 22h59 GMT and 23h59 CET (I think!).

 All entries should contain the following information: